- In the B2C markets, consumer behavior is the primary driver.

 - Identifying what customers want and deciding how to distinguish your products or services from those of other vendors are major interests for market research and R&D divisions in the 21st century.

 What is B2C?

-B2C, or business-to-consumer, is the type of commerce transaction in which businesses sell products or services to consumers.
-Traditionally, this could refer to individuals shopping for clothes for themselves at the mall, diners eating in a restaurant, or subscribing to pay-per-view TV at home.
-More recently, the term B2C refers to the online selling of products, or e-tailing, in which manufacturers or retailers sell their products to consumers over the Internet.
+B2C, or business to consumer, is the type of commerce transaction in which businesses sell products or services directly to consumers.
+Traditionally, this could refer to individuals shopping for clothes for themselves at the mall, diners eating in a restaurant or subscribers deciding to get pay-per-view TV at home.
+More recently, however, the term B2C refers to the online selling of products, or e-tailing, in which manufacturers or retailers sell their products to consumers over the internet.

-To ensure good SEM, businesses can consult with marketing managers or outside consultants who are well-versed and trained in this growing field.
+To ensure top-quality SEO, businesses can consult with marketing managers or outside consultants who are well versed and trained in this growing field.
 Companies can purchase paid listings to be ranked on the first few pages, as well as employ SEO tactics.
 But this strategy results in another expense for the company, reducing margins in the process.
 This is happening across industries in the B2C sector.
 Internet capability, the costs of e-pay convenience and the necessity of SEO may lead to a landscape in which larger firms with deeper pockets control the vast majority of many markets.